RCN-ECS/rcn-ecs.github.io/2020virtuallabcall.md

 Upon completing the program (10 lab meetings with portions of 2 lab meetings dedicated to mentee's professional development), approved applicants will receive a $500 stipend.

+If you haven't yet, please [sign up to be a member of the RCN](https://rcn-ecs.github.io/howtojoin/).
+It's as simple as filling out a form!

 We hope that this program will help mentees develop a supportive network, provide a pathway for mentees to future success, and broaden their knowledge in our field.
 Since all lab meetings are virtual during COVID, this is an excellent time to take advantage of these unusual circumstances with a training program.